MelToteng/HelperClasses/README.md

 # HelperClasses
-A number of classes I wrote that I found helpful in multiple scenarios.
+A number of cSharp classes I wrote that I found helpful in multiple scenarios.
+Some of them will probably have better version elsewhere of them written else where.
+But they are here...